Professional Context

 💡 Expert Advice & Considerations

-Don't rely on Grok to replace your own expertise, but rather to augment your analysis and identification of patterns in large datasets, freeing you up to focus on the higher-level thinking and critical evaluation that requires a deep understanding of biological principles and mechanisms.
+Veterans know to avoid depending on this system to replace your own expertise, but rather to augment your analysis and identification of patterns in large datasets, freeing you up to focus on the higher-level thinking and critical evaluation that requires a deep understanding of biological principles and mechanisms.

 Advanced Prompt Library